matejkv1/MusicLibraryPA165/README.md

 Common error responses:
 **404**: Entity with specified ID has not been found
 **400**: Entity with specified parameters cannot be processed (non-unique name, bad input format)

+Application comes with two preset accounts, only for testing purposes:
+*admin:admin* - administrator account for adding new users
+*user:user*   - user account for modifying music database